mcombi/my-quarkus-quick-start-config/README.md

 # my-quarkus-quick-start-config

+**Prerequisites**

+Install Openshift Gitops Operator if you to run this demo with ArgoCD Install Advanced Cluster Manager for Kubernetes Operator if you want to run this demo with ACM Install Openshift Pipelines Operator to Manage the pipelines.

 **Abstract**

 This repository contains the configurations for project *https://github.com/mcombi/my-quarkus-quick-start.git*

-As Architecture diagram shows, with argo or RHACM you can install the tekton pipeline that will be used to build and deploy the application.
+As Architecture diagram shows, with ArgoCD or RHACM you can install the tekton pipeline that will be used to build and deploy the application.

 In the argocd folder there is a CRD that can be usefull to deploy an ArgoCd Application (needs update)